laravel/docs/eloquent-resources.md

 #### Top Level Meta Data

-Sometimes you may wish to only include certain meta data with a resource response if the resource is the outer-most resource being returned.
+Sometimes you may wish to only include certain meta data with a resource response if the resource is the outermost resource being returned.
 Typically, this includes meta information about the response as a whole.
 To define this meta data, add a `with` method to your resource class.
-This method should return an array of meta data to be included with the resource response only when the resource is the outer-most resource being rendered:
+This method should return an array of meta data to be included with the resource response only when the resource is the outermost resource being rendered:

     <?php